collingsandrew/milestone-one-project/README.md

 ### Individual Queens Pages

 - Information about the queen.
-- A carousel or grid of images, depending on viewport size, with images of the queen and kittens.
+- A carousel or grid of images, depending on the viewport size, with images of the queen and kittens.
-- A link back to the queens page.
+- A link back to the Queens page.

 User stories: 1, 2, 5, 7
 <details>